Sexual and Gender Health Services

 RIT's Counseling and Psychological Services offers short-term individual and group counseling, as well as a variety of outreach groups and workshops.

-PRISM (PRogressive Intersectional Space to Meet) is a community gathering space created to foster an educational environment in which all community members can be personally, academically, and professionally successful without regard to gender, racial/ethnic origins, sexual orientation, gender identity and expression, and socioeconomic status.
-Once known as The Q Center, this space has since evolved into a hub that's as diverse as a prism itself!
+The Women, Gender, and Sexuality Resource Center provides advocacy, education, and celebration for RIT community members of all genders, gender identities, and sexual orientations.
+The Resource Center team manages PRISM (PRogressive Intersectional Space to Meet), a community gathering space created to foster an educational environment in which all community members can be personally, academically, and professionally successful without regard to gender, racial/ethnic origins, sexual orientation, gender identity and expression, and socioeconomic status.

 Gender Affirming Voice and Communication Group is hosted by the RIT/NTID Speech and Language Center for transfeminine and Trans masculine, non-binary, and gender-nonconforming students led by nationally and state-certified speech language pathologists.
 The goal of this group is to provide a safe space to gather, learn about ourselves, and practice.
 Group topics include vocal pitch and resonance, language, nonverbal communication, and much more.